Jesus is the promised ruler from the line of David, the Shepherd of ALL nations – Revelation 12:5, Psalm 2:6-8.

-Continue reading SHEPHERD OF THE NATIONS
+Continue reading SHEPHERD OF NATIONS

-Continue reading WOMAN, DRAGON, SON
+Continue reading THE SERPENT VS THE SON

 In Mark’s gospel, only at his death did a Roman centurion who was present at his execution recognize who Jesus was – Mark 10:45.